cbworden/shake-doc/_sources/background.txt

 the epicentral region or out of the immediate media limelight were not fully appreciated until long after the initial reports of damage.
-The full extent of damage from the magnitude-6.9 1995 Kobe, Japan, earthquake was not recognized by the central government in Tokyo until many hours later (e.g., Yamakawa, 1997), seriously delaying rescue and recovery efforts.
+The full extent of damage from the magnitude-6.9 1995 Kobe, Japan, earthquake was not recognized by the central government in Tokyo until many hours later (e.g., :ref:`Yamakawa, 1998 <yamakawa1998>`), seriously delaying rescue and recovery efforts.

 A ShakeMap is a representation of ground shaking produced by an earthquake.
 The